stephmukami/spoof-woof/README.md

 ---
 ## Technical Skills Gained
-- Array Manipulation
-- State management
+- Incorporating third-party Python libraries like piexif or Pillow for image manipulation.
+- Creating and deploying apps using UI libraries like Streamlit
+- Debugging Streamlit-specific issues.
-- Conditional rendering
+- Problem Solving